aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 ### There is already such a script

 Copy the functions `IfAtLeastVersion`, `GetMyUCMDsPath` and `AutoLoadTatin` from above into your own `setup.dyalog` script and then make sure that `AutoLoadTatin` is called from your `Setup` function.

+## Updating Tatin

+Although you _could_ update your Tatin client by repeating the steps listed under "How to install the Tatin client" there is an easier way to do this: just call the API function `⎕SE.Tatin.UpdateClient` and pass a zero as right argument.
+It would execute all necessary steps and eventually tell you the new version number.

+Note that this feature was introduced in 0.77.0, so it's not available in earlier versions.